angular/angular/aio/content/guide/displaying-data.md

 * Alternatively, you can define the template in a separate HTML file and link to that file in the `templateUrl` property of the `@Component` decorator.
 This configuration is typical for anything more complex than a small test or demo, and is the default when you generate a new component.

 In either style, the template data bindings have the same access to the component's properties.
-Here the app uses inline HTML because the template is small and the demo is simpler without the additional HTML file.
+Here the application uses inline HTML because the template is small and the demo is simpler without the additional HTML file.

 <div class="alert is-helpful">